NAIA Division II men's basketball championship

-Over its twenty-eight year history, the tournament was played in four different cities and at five different venues.
+Over its twenty-eight year history, the tournament was played in four cities and at five venues.
 Unlike the NCAA's annual basketball tournaments, where games are played at an assortment of regional sites over the course of several weeks, all NAIA tournament games were played at a single, centralized arena.

 Bethel (IN), Cornerstone, Indiana Wesleyan, and Oregon Tech won the most NAIA Division II national titles, with three each.